yum0e/my-simple-explanations/smart-contracts/adder.md

 Here is the Rust code of the smart contract that interests us:

-<blockquote>I assume that you have knowledge of Rust to follow this tutorial.
-If not, here is one of the best resource -> [Rust Book](https://doc.rust-lang.org/book/)<blockquote/>
+I assume that you have knowledge of Rust to follow this tutorial.
+If not, here is one of the best resource -> [Rust Book](https://doc.rust-lang.org/book/)

 ```rust
 #![no_std]